 If you’re feeling overwhelmed, anxious or depressed, it’s important to take action.
 Telling someone how you feel is the first step to feeling better.

 - Visit your GP: tell your GP that you’re a carer and discuss the impact this could be having on your health.
 Depending on your needs, your GP can advise you about medication or counselling that can help, or provide information on a local carers’ support group.

 - Seek counselling: ask your GP to refer you to a counsellor or look one up yourself.
 Talking to a trained professional can help you put things in perspective, find better ways to cope with your situation and identify positive ways to improve your thinking.

 - Get information and advice: the charity Depression Alliance offers useful help and advice.
-It also runs Friends in Need, a supportive community for people living with depression.
+It also runs a network of supportive self-help groups for people living with depression.

 - Carer’s assessment: if you haven’t had a carer’s assessment, consider getting one.
 This can be a route to counselling or other support.
 It can also help you to access respite care, to give you a break when things are particularly tough.

 If you care for a loved one, it can be easy to forget about your own needs.
 Find tips on how to look after yourself.

 We explain your options for extra support if you’re struggling to provide care for a partner, relative or friend.